meteor/galaxy-docs/source/dns.md

 > Galaxy does not support A record configuration using an IP but you can redirect your root domain (mycompany.com) to your app subdomain and the result will be pretty much the same, follow the next steps to learn how to do it.

-Here we are going to explain step-by-step how to redirect your root domain using AWS S3 and AWS Route53 services.
+Here we are going to explain step-by-step how to redirect your root domain using AWS S3 and AWS Route 53 services.

 > You can do this configuration in other providers, we are explaining AWS here in details because it is the most popular one.